A Brief History of the LGBT Movement in the United States

-In 1965, members of the LGBT community rallied in the American capital and gathered in front of the White House to stage the first LGBT rights demonstration in the United States.
-The LGBT movement has been at the forefront of intrastate sociopolitical affairs since then.
+Members of the LGBT community rallied in the American capital and gathered in front of the White House in 1965 to stage the first LGBT rights demonstration in the United States.
+The LGBT movement has been at the forefront of sociopolitical affairs since then.
 Over the years, the American government and society have become considerably responsive to the needs and concerns of the LGBT community amidst oppositions.
 However, it is still important to remember that the history of the LGBT movement in the United States has been characterized by an arduous struggle that spanned for decades.

 1950s: Emergence of LGBT Organizations and Rights Groups

-Before the landmark demonstration in the American capital, there were already several organizations formed to address the concerns of gays and lesbians.
+There were already several organizations formed to address the concerns of gays and lesbians even before the historical demonstration in the American capital in 1965.
 The Mattachine Society, for example, was founded in 1950 in Los Angeles and became one of the first organizations to promote the rights of gay men.
 The Daughters of Bilitis was the first lesbian civil and political rights organization formed in San Francisco in 1955.

 Both organizations also provided moral support and encouraged gays and lesbians to assimilate as much as possible into the prevailing heterosexual culture.
-Furthermore, these organizations served as venues for discussions and research, while also becoming instrumental in promoting the need to build and maintain LGBT communities.
+Furthermore, these organizations served as venues for discussions and research, while also becoming instrumental in promoting the need to build, maintain, and further expand LGBT communities.

 ONE Incorporated also had a remarkable impact in the early phases of the LGBT movement.
-Founded by William Dale Jennings in 1952 and joined with like-minded colleagues Don Slater, Dorr Legg, Tony Reyes, and Mattachine Society founder Harry Hay, this gay rights organization had a fully-functional machinery that included a public office, administrative infrastructure, logistics, a telephone, and the first publication that reached the general public, ONE Magazine.
+Founded by William Dale Jennings in 1952 and joined with like-minded colleagues Don Slater, Dorr Legg, Tony Reyes, and Mattachine Society founder Harry Hay, it had a fully-functional machinery that included a public office, administrative infrastructure, logistics, a telephone, and the first publication that reached the general public, ONE Magazine.

 1960s: Impact of the Stonewall Riots in the U.S. LGBT Movement

-It is also worth mentioning that the emerging LGBT movement was an offshoot of other sociopolitical movements and ideologies, such as gender equality and feminism, African-American civil rights, and anti-war sentiments.
-Around this time, however, the concern of the LGBT community largely centered on gay liberation—a concept that was focused less on civil rights and more on personal empowerment.
+The Stonewall Riots served as a catalyst for stirring the LGBT movement.
+This emerging movement is also regarded as an offshoot of other sociopolitical movements and ideologies like gender equality and feminism, African-American civil rights, and anti-war sentiments.
+Around this time, however, the concern of the LGBT community largely centered on gay liberation or a less focus on civil rights and more on personal empowerment.

 1970s: Early Accomplishments of the LGBT Movement